£65.00

 Axle Type - you can tell which type of axle you need by looking at the shape of the bottom bracket hole in your crankset.
 For square tapers, the ISO introduced a standard for European makers in the early 90s, JIS then did the same in Asia.
 Before then it was not so simple, and although there is a degree of interchangeability, the best way to make sure you have the right axle is to stick to the same brand from the same era, ideally the proprietary model.

-Campagnolo Super Record chainset with Nuovo Record bottom bracket, hailing from Italy and dating back to 1985 (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 950 grams for the set.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Campagnolo Super Record toe clips (or pedal cages if you prefer), hailing from Italy and in production during the 1980s (yet still new & unused after all this time).
+Made from aluminium and weighing in at 67 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW